 No consultants.
 No new software subscriptions.
 No data migration project.

 They opened Shopify, went to the standard orders export, and downloaded a CSV.
 It took about thirty seconds.
-They uploaded that CSV to BI Now!.
+They pulled the same kind of export from Xero.
+They sent both files to The BI Playbook for a Review.

-All from the same data that had been sitting in Shopify the entire time.
+All from the same data that had been sitting in Shopify and Xero the entire time.

 The outcome

-The owner retired four of the six spreadsheets that same afternoon.
-Not because they were told to — because they could see, immediately, that the dashboard was answering the questions those spreadsheets had been trying to answer, more clearly and with less maintenance overhead.
+The owner retired four of the six spreadsheets within the week.
+Not because anyone told them to — because the Review was answering the questions those spreadsheets had been trying to answer, with consistent definitions and a far smaller maintenance burden.

 The remaining two spreadsheets stayed.
 One covered inventory forecasting, one tracked supplier terms — neither of which were in the transaction data.
 Those were legitimate, purpose-built tools.
 They kept them.